Songg45/XboxKeyboardMouse/README.md

 Note: This app only starts when the Xbox streaming app is in the foreground.

+UPDATES:
+1) Removed SimGamePad.Instance.Update() from TranslateMouse
+2) Added a button on MainForm to toggle automation on/off
+3) Automated button presses for Cockeral potion in Kingdom Come: Deliverance.
+It misses one A button press consistantly, however :(

 ![Screenshot](https://cloud.githubusercontent.com/assets/6545688/23099037/50091be8-f655-11e6-838c-b94d7a62572b.PNG "Image of the GUI as of 11/12/16")

 # Prerequisites